graham-fleming/graham-fleming/README.md

 ## 🔥 A little more about me

 Currently working on building my technology skills🍲🥡.
-I have a passion for clean code, Javascript, teaching, IOT and Blockchain
+I have a passion for clean code, Javascript, IOT and Blockchain

 ## 🔥 Socials